-9 News This Morning and Early Edition Monday - Friday
+9 News This Morning & Early Edition Monday - Friday

 Birthplace: St. Joseph, Missouri

 Arrived in Baton Rouge: I moved to Baton Rouge in 1983.